Belkommunmash BKM-321

-The Belkommunmash BKM-321 is a Belarusian large capacity low-floor trolleybus for intercity passenger transportation, mass-produced since 2003.
+The Belkommunmash BKM-321 is a Belarusian large capacity low-floor trolleybus for intracity passenger transportation, mass-produced since 2003.
 It belongs to the third generation of trolleybuses developed by the Belkommunmash plant in Minsk.

 This model of trolleybus is used in many cities of Russia, Belarus, Ukraine, Kyrgyzstan, Latvia, Moldova, Transnistria and Serbia.
 Of the vehicles operated in Minsk, 33% are model 321, while in Moscow it is 11%.
 The BKM-321 was also licence-built in Ukraine by Chernihiv as the ChAZ AKSM-321.